What to Wear in New York: Packing List

 Accent pieces and accessories go further than full-blown outfits, so keep it as minimal as you can to make your favorite items stand out even more.

-That being said, neighborhoods like Williamsburg, LIC, Greenpoint, Red Hook, and Bushwick are almost comically colorful.
-Hipsters, while not the glorious peacocks they were in 2008, are still everywhere.
-So, don’t be afraid to rock those palm tree culottes or neon fanny pack, you beautiful weirdo.
+That being said, neighborhoods like Williamsburg, Long Island City, Greenpoint, Red Hook, and Bushwick are almost comically colorful.
+Don’t be afraid to rock those palm tree culottes or neon fanny pack, you beautiful weirdo.
 Just own it if you do.

 NYC Style Tip #3: It’s All About Your Shoes

 New Yorkers walk a lot, and when you visit the city you’ll be walking a lot too.
-And that’s a good thing because walking the streets of Brooklyn and Manhattan (and Queens, I guess?) is the best way to actually get a feel for the city.
+And that’s a good thing because walking the streets of Brooklyn and Manhattan is the best way to actually get a feel for the city.
 Plus, you’ll save a ton of money not taking cabs or the subway.

 The thing about walking in New York is that while it’s important that you wear a comfortable pair of shoes, it’s probably even more important that you wear a stylish pair of shoes.
 Or at least pack a good pair of kicks.
 Welcome to New Yorker priorities, folks.